The Negotiation (film): Plot

-Two Filipino men kidnap a couple and holds them hostage at a house in Yangjae-dong, Seoul.
+Two Filipino men kidnap a couple and hold them hostage at a house in Yangjae-dong, Seoul.
 Inspector Ha Chae-youn, a crisis negotiator working for the Seoul Metropolitan Police Agency, who was on a date and was called by her colleague, Superintendent Ahn Hyuk-su, is brought in to handle the situation, despite strong protests from her superior, Captain Jung Jun-gu.
-While Chae-youn is negotiating with the kidnappers, Captain Jung decides to send a police hit team to kill the men, shooting one kidnapper on the shoulder.
-He immediately kills the man he was holding and was shot dead afterwards.
+While Chae-youn is negotiating with the kidnappers, Captain Jung decides to send a police hit team to kill the men, shooting one kidnapper in the shoulder.
+He immediately kills the man he was holding and is shot dead afterwards.
 The remaining kidnapper used the woman as a shield and dragged her to a room.

 The police team arrives and kills the kidnapper in the room.
-Chae-youn enters the room to find the woman had been killed by the kidnapper prior to the police team entering the house.
+Chae-youn enters the room to find that the woman had been killed by the kidnapper before the police team entered the house.
 The woman dies in Chae-youn's arms, leaving Chae-youn shocked.
 10 days later, a devastated Chae-youn decides to resign from the police force, but Captain Jung urges her to reconsider, before leaving on a work trip.
 Chae-youn is then urgently called upon by Ahn, who informs her that she has been urgently summoned to deal with a hostage crisis by the Commissioner himself.
-Upon arrival to a secret location, she meets with the Commissioner of Police Moon Jong-hyuk and Presidential Secretary Gong of National Security.
+Upon arrival at a secret location, she meets with the Commissioner of Police Moon Jong-hyuk and the Presidential Secretary Gong of National Security.

 Chae-yoon is ordered to negotiate with the kidnapper - Min Tae-gu, a Korea-based international arms dealer and UK citizen, who had kidnapped several Korean nationals from Bangkok - including a reporter named Lee Su-mok.
 Without any additional information, she hung up on Min twice after being offended by him, and asks Secretary Gong to reveal to her the necessary details.
-Not wanting to talk, the two men ordered Chief Han to talk to Min instead, while she being hesitant on doing so.
+Not wanting to talk, the two men ordered Chief Han to talk to Min instead, while she was hesitant to do so.
 Upon seeing the negotiations going sour, she takes the seat from Chief Han.
-While negotiating with Min video conferencing, she is shocked to discover that Captain Jung, who was supposed to be on a trip, has also been kidnapped by Min as well.
+While negotiating with Min via video conferencing, she is shocked to discover that Captain Jung, who was supposed to be on a trip, has also been kidnapped by Min as well.